rcgsheffield/Sheffield_RCC_Docs/glossary.rst

     RCC
         Abbreviation of Research Cloud Computing, a term adopted by The University of Sheffield to reference the service as a whole.

+    Bucket
+        A bucket is the container for objects stored in AWS's S3 storage.
+This is often referred to as "Object Storage".